-While this is arguably the most durable flooring material available, it does have its limits and industrial spaces are known to push them.
-Professionally installed flooring can last 7-10 years depending on how much traffic, pressure, and damage they are subjected to.
+While this is arguably the most durable material available, it does have its limits and industrial spaces are known to push them.
+Professionally installed floors can last 7-10 years depending on how much traffic, pressure, and damage they are subjected to.
 However, these floors are also easy to refresh, so you don’t have to replace the entire floor once its time is up.
 The coatings can be applied on top of existing layers to add more protection and continue to extend the life of the concrete underneath.

 What are the reasons an industrial floor can fail?